$ 24.00

 Over the past couple years, Snap has given its washing station managers the opportunity to experiment a bit with processing, and deviate a bit from the traditional washed and natural profiles.
 In this case Marcelo, one of the employees at Danche, pioneered a weird take on the washed process, keeping the coffee in-cherry, but in a sealed, cool environment, for 5 full days before undergoing a more typical washed process.
 Risky, but it works.

-Earlier this year, we spent some time with Snap in Addis Adaba, tasting dozens of coffees from throughout their network.
-When we came across this one, it was "wow, wtf is this Amanuel?, we gotta have it" at first sip.
+Last year, we spent some time with Snap in Addis Adaba, tasting dozens of coffees from throughout their network.
+When we came across the Marcelo process, it was "wow, wtf is this Amanuel?, we gotta have it" at first sip.
 And we were tasting samples blind, so even better that it came from a station we've bought from for years.
+Now we’re stoked to have it back for round two!

 *** For roasting schedule, shipping, receiving & additional information, please visit out Frequently Asked Questions .
 And, for a primer on coffee processing, check out our Processing Basics Guide. ***